Nih APIpubmed.ncbi.nlm.nih.gov ↗

 Does PubMed have an official developer API?+

-What does `get_article_details` return beyond a basic search result?+
+What does `get_article_details` return beyond a basic summary?+